coffee-marios/odin-recipes/README.md

 # Build odin-recipes

-This is an odin project in which I had to use Git and Github.
-Everything is quite simple.
+This is an odin project that uses Git and Github.
+I made an index file that links to other files.
+The HTML files are very simple, containing a few headings, paragraphs, and the links.